MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-topics.md

    > ![Complete conversation](media/complete-test.png)

-   If the conversation editor is open, you can click on a response in the Test Virtual Agent to navigate to the response in the conversation editor.
+   If the conversation editor is open, you can click on a response in the Test bot pane to navigate to the response in the conversation editor.

-You can return to the conversation editor at any time to revise the topic's conversation path and continue to fine-tune the virtual agent until you are ready to deploy it.
-For information on deploying your virtual agent, see [Deploying your virtual agent](getting-started-deploy.md).
+You can return to the conversation editor at any time to revise the topic's conversation path and continue to fine-tune the bot until you are ready to deploy it.
+For information on deploying your bot, see [Deploying your bot](getting-started-deploy.md).

-For more information on using the Test Virtual Agent, see [Work with the Test Virtual Agent](how-to-test-bot.md).
+For more information on using the Test bot pane, see [Work with the Test bot pane](how-to-test-bot.md).